Paraclete: In Classical Greek

 The term is not common in non-Jewish texts.
-The best known use is by Demosthenes:
+The best-known use is by Demosthenes:

-A Greek–English Lexicon, apart from Demosthenes (above) cites also the example of a slave summoned as a help.
+A Greek–English Lexicon cites the example of a court of justice.

 In Judaism

 Philo speaks several times of "paraclete" advocates primarily in the sense of human intercessors.

 The word later went from Hellenistic Jewish writing into rabbinic literature.

 Other words are used to translate the Hebrew word מְנַחֵם mənaḥḥēm 'comforter' and מליץ יושר mliṣ yosher.

 In Christianity

-In the Christian New Testament, paraclete appears only in the Johannine texts, and it is used only on five occasions: Gospel of John 14:16, 14:26, 15:26, 16:7, and First Epistle of John chapter 2, verse 1.
+In the New Testament, paraclete appears only in the Johannine texts, and it is used only on five occasions: Gospel of John 14:16, 14:26, 15:26, 16:7, and First Epistle of John chapter 2, verse 1.

 In John 14:16-17, 'paraclete' is Παράκλητον and 'spirit' is Πνεῦμα (pneuma), meaning 'breath'.
 Pneuma appears over 250 times in the Christian New Testament, and is the word used to refer to the Holy Spirit, i.e., the Spirit of God.
-As a result of the immediate explanation in John 14:17, the Paraclete in John 14:16 is considered to be the Holy Sprit.
+As a result of the immediate explanation in John 14:17, the Paraclete in John 14:16 is considered to be the Holy Spirit.

-The New Testament Studies, a peer-reviewed academic journal published by Cambridge University Press, describes a "striking similarity" between the defined attributes of what the Paraclete is, and is to do, and what the outcome of Christian prophecy has spoken to, explaining the Paraclete as the post-Passover gift of the Holy Spirit.
+M. E. Boring, writing in the Cambridge University Press journal New Testament Studies, describes a "striking similarity" between the defined attributes of what the Paraclete is, and is to do, and what the outcome of Christian prophecy has spoken to, explaining the Paraclete as the post-Passover gift of the Holy Spirit.
 "The Paraclete represents the Spirit as manifested in a particular way, as a pneumatic Christian speech charisma.
 Every verb describing the ministry of the Paraclete is directly related to his speech function."